rtagirov/nessy/README.md

 # nessy-src
 source files of the NESSY code

-In this branch hminus runs at ICL.
+In this branch hminus runs at ICL and MPS.
-The purpose of this branch is to get fioss running at ICL.
+The purpose of this branch is to get fioss running on the ODF grid.